-Members and friends of ALC Court Watch publish weekly articles on racialized data trends, eye-witness stories, abolition, and other court and carceral-related happenings and controversies in Allegheny County.
+Members and friends of ALC Court Watch publish articles on racialized data trends, eye-witness stories, abolition, and other court and carceral-related happenings and controversies in Allegheny County.

 Racist Judge Tranquilli is a Symptom, not the Cause: